 How to Get Rid of Clumping Bamboo

-Clumping bamboo types are the simplest to remove because the rhizomes tend to stick really close to the main plant.
-Even if it is a scattered type, it’s unlikely to extend to a similar length of running bamboos.
+Clumping bamboo types are the simplest to remove because the rhizomes tend to stick close to the main plant.
+Even if it’s a scattered type, it won’t extend to a similar length of running bamboo.

-Sympodial-tufted bamboo plants grow in circles and you won’t find the rhizomes extending beyond 2-inches from the outermost stem of the plant so that’s where to start digging.
+Sympodial-tufted bamboo plants grow in circles, and you won’t find their rhizomes extending beyond two inches from the outermost stem of the plant.
+That’s where you’ll want to start digging.

-The root ball of a clumping bamboo is what needs to be removed and the depth you need to dig to will depend on how long it’s been growing.
+You’ll need to extract the root ball of the clumping bamboo.
+Its depth will depend on how long it’s been growing.

-An aged bamboo plant that’s been around for 10-years or so could be a couple of feet deep into the soil.
-Younger plants will still be developing so won’t need as much digging.
+An aged bamboo plant that’s been around for ten years could be a couple of feet deep in the soil.
+Younger plants will still be developing, so they won’t need as much digging.

-To cut the culms down to ground level, a strong pair of garden shears will be needed.
-A pruning saw is better equipped to cut through thick bamboo culms.
+You’ll need a strong pair of garden shears to cut the culms down to ground level.
+A pruning saw would be better equipped to cut through thick bamboo culms.

-A regular spade will be sufficient for removing clumping bamboo, however if you have scattered bamboo, there’ll be more digging to reach the rhizomes and it will be a lot more strenuous to cut through those to remove them.
+A regular spade can also do the job.
+But, if you have scattered bamboo, there’ll be more digging to reach the rhizomes, so it’ll be more strenuous to cut through those to remove them.

-To make the job less labor-intensive, a root cutting spade will make your job easier.
-These have blades around the edges that can be used to slice through rhizomes as you dig, saving the hassle of switching between a spade and a cutting tool like a pruning saw every time you find another rhizome.
+Using a root-cutting spade will be less labor-intensive.
+These have blades around the edges that can slice through rhizomes as you dig, saving the hassle of switching between a spade and a cutting tool like a pruning saw every time you find another rhizome.

-Whether you’re pulling up sympodial or mixpodial bamboo plants, the area will almost always be close together, so eradicating the rhizomes is easier than getting rid of running bamboo.
+Whether you’re pulling up sympodial or mixpodial bamboo plants, eradicating the congregated rhizomes will be easier than getting rid of the widespread running bamboo.

 Once you’ve refilled the hole, keep an eye on that patch of soil for the next few months to make sure there’s no regrowth.
-If there is, a trowel should be enough to dig up the soil and find the rhizomes that were missed.
+If there is, a trowel should be enough to dig up the soil and find the overlooked rhizomes.

 How to Get Rid of Running Bamboo Without Herbicides

-Most shears can easily cope with cutting through culms up to 2-inches in diameter.
+Most shears can easily cut through culms up to two inches in diameter.
 If you’re dealing with thicker culms, an electric chainsaw would be more efficient.
+Be sure to target the ground level of the running bamboo.

-It will throw its energy into shooting buds and leaves above ground, starving the rhizomes below ground of the energy they need to grow horizontally underground.
+The running bamboo will throw its energy into shooting buds and leaves above ground, starving the rhizomes below ground of the nutrients they need to grow horizontally underground.

-Only let new culms grow to about three feet in height, then cut it back to ground level again and keep repeating that same process.
+Only let new culms grow to about three feet in height before cutting them back to ground level again.

 How to Get Rid of Bamboo in the Fastest Way Possible

-Examples of when you need help from professional landscaping companies are if the rhizomes have grown under paved areas, are under a driveway causing it to buckle, or it could be that it’s growing too close to your property that it risks damaging the structure.
+You’ll need to enlist help from professional landscaping companies if the rhizomes have grown under paved areas and a driveway, causing the structure to buckle.
+Additionally, it could be growing too close to your property, risking further structural damage.

 Bamboo Removal Using Herbicides

-For heavy invasions of bamboo, trying to starve the rhizomes of energy is often ineffective and needs herbicides used to kill the bamboo.
-It is still a long process, requiring the culms to be cut to ground level, then given time to grow, the same way that’s used to get rid of running bamboo without any chemicals.
+Now, it’s still a long process, requiring the culms to be cut to ground level and then given time to grow, the same way as getting rid of running bamboo without any chemicals.

-By introducing an herbicide, it can speed up the process, and this will be a process because there’s no quick fix, other than excavation to get rid of loads of bamboo.
+By introducing a herbicide, it can speed up the process.
+Remember, there’s no quick fix other than excavation to remove large loads of bamboo.

-The most effective herbicide to use on bamboo are those containing the active ingredient glyphosate.
-Best practice is to apply it using a paint brush directly to the leaves, and stalks of the bamboo each time it’s cut down and then water it to speed up the application.
+The most effective herbicides you can use on bamboo are those containing the active ingredient glyphosate.
+The best method involves applying it using a paintbrush directly on the leaves and stalks of the bamboo each time it’s cut down.
+Then, water it to speed up the application.

-Spray herbicides are best avoided as those will contaminate every plant around the bamboo and the soil.
+You’ll want to avoid spray herbicides because they tend to contaminate every plant around the bamboo and the soil.

 How to Control Bamboo Spread from Neighboring Land

-Ideal bamboo barriers will be made of strong plastic.
-Concrete and metal are options, but concrete cracks and metal rusts, so a strong plastic is your best option.
+Ideal bamboo barriers are made of durable plastic.
+Concrete and metal are viable options, but concrete cracks and metal rusts.
+So, strong plastic is your best option.

-By redirecting the growth towards the surface, it makes it easier to keep on top of cutting the rhizomes back at ground level, preventing it from spreading beyond the barrier.
+Redirecting the growth towards the surface makes it easier to stay on top of cutting the rhizomes back at ground level.
+It’ll also prevent them from spreading beyond the barrier.

-If you don’t continually keep cutting back the rhizomes, they can creep over the barrier and continue spreading, so root barriers will not in themselves, prevent bamboo spread.
+If you don’t keep cutting back the rhizomes, they can creep over the barrier and continue spreading, so root barriers alone will not prevent bamboo spread.
 They only make it easier to control the spread.

 Growing up with a mom who filled her home (inside and out) with all sorts of plants, Lisa got her start in gardening at a young age.
 Living now on her own with a home and yard full of plants (including an indoor greenhouse), she shares all the gardening tips she’s gained over the years.